 We all have the right to access clean drinking water, and with that right comes a responsibility to respect the water that we use.
 Though we are lucky to have clean, potable water available in plentiful amounts, we remember many around the world and closer to home still lack access to clean drinking water, and that using water has an environmental and economic cost.

 Sometimes, bad habits and broken or inefficient appliances or fixtures can lead to water waste.
 Through the support of City of Winnipeg's Water and Waste Department, FortWhyte Alive is asking you to tackle the problem of water leaks in your own home… with chance to win some great prizes!

 There are many small actions everyone can take to use water more sustainably.

-• The Family Leak Detector Challenge is a fun and easy activity that you complete in your own home, and it is a great way to involve your whole family in conserving precious water.
+• The Family Leak Detector Challenge is a fun and easy activity that you complete at home.
+Involve your whole household in detecting and fixing water leaks.

 • Are you a teacher looking to involve your students in water conservation?
-Take part in the School Leak Detector Challenge, by visiting fortwhyte.org/slowtheflow
+Register for the School Leak Detector Challenge, by visiting fortwhyte.org/slowtheflow

 How to save water and win!

 Here's how you and your family can participate:

 All participants will be entered to win a FortWhyte Alive rain barrel, a FortWhyte Alive membership, or one of five shower timers.